kazokuit/Kazoku.Template.Api/README.md

 ## Features
 - API versioning
 - Easy Swagger configuration
 - Improved console logging
 - Health check endpoint

 ## Installation on Windows
-1. Press the button `Use this template`.
+1. Press the button `Use this template` and create a repository.
 2. Donwload the project to your machine.
 3. Open the project in your favorite IDE.
 4. Navigate to your project folder with the terminal.
-5. Run the project using `dotnet run` (requires dotnet to be installed on the PC).
+5. Run the project using `dotnet run` (requires .NET CLI to be installed on the PC).

 #### Resources
 [Install .NET on Windows](https://docs.microsoft.com/en-us/dotnet/core/install/windows?tabs=net60)